rarelygoeshere/Steps-in-making-a-Pull-Request/README.md

 - Afterward, if you are satisfied with what you've changed, press **Push Origin**
 - Nagivate to your browser and click the forked repo in your account, and press **Contribute**, then press **Open pull request**.
 - Add a title and/or description to your pull request, then press **Create pull request**.
+-

+## Method 3
+- Choose the repo you want to make a PR for
+- Click on the page you want to edit
+- Select the edit button (the pencil icon button) and make your changes
+-